The application process is now closed!

 This four-year programme is aimed at graduates with a strong interest in inter-disciplinary food systems research.
 Understanding complex food system challenges requires holistic and novel interdisciplinary thinking.

 Each student will initially register as a student with the University of Greenwich.
-After the first 12 months, when the PhD research starts, student registration will be transferred to the University of the first supervisor (or the second supervisor, if the first supervisor works at NIAB-EMR or Rothamsted Research).
+After the first 12 months, when the PhD research starts, student registration will be transferred to the University of the first supervisor (or the second supervisor, if the first supervisor works at NIAB or Rothamsted Research).

 Induction